 We often see how machines or men were the first programmers and the ones who helped change the world we live in today.
-But least we not forget that women contributed to a lot of programming languages and helped change the male dominated field of technology.
-Women’s contributions are frequently left out or are unheard of, so here are 10 of the most famous women in technology:
+But least we have not forgotten that women contributed to a lot of programming languages and helped change the male-dominated field of technology.
+Women’s contributions are frequently left out or are unheard of, so here are 10 of the most famous women in technology.

-Annie was born in 1933 and died in 2011, she was born in Birmingham, Alabama and attended Xavier University where she majored in pharmacy for around 2 years.
+Annie was born in 1933 in Birmingham Alabama, and died in 2011.
+She attended Xavier University where she majored in pharmacy for around 2 years.
 Shortly after finishing University, she met her husband and they moved to Cleveland.
 This is where Annie’s life changed for the better.
 As there was no pharmaceutical school nearby, she applied for a job at the National Advisory Committee for Aeronautics (NACA) and within 2 weeks had started working there.
-She was one of four African Americans who worked there and developed and implemented code which led to the development of the battery’s used in hybrid cars.
+She was one of four African Americans who worked there and developed and implemented code which led to the development of the batteries used in hybrid cars.
 She is well known for being one of the famous women in technology for encouraging women and people of her colour to study and enter STEM fields.

-Adele Goldberg was born in 1973 in Ohio and received a bachelor’s degree in mathematics from the University of Michigan and later received a PH.
+Adele Goldberg was born in 1945 in Ohio and received a bachelor’s degree in mathematics from the University of Michigan and later received a PH.
 D in information science from the University of Chicago in 1973.
-In the 1970s, Adele was a researcher at the Xero Palo Alto Research Centre (PARC) and was the only women among the group of men who built the Smalltak-80 together.
+In the 1970s, Adele was a researcher at the Xerox Palo Alto Research Centre (PARC) and was the only women among the group of men who built the Smalltalk-80 together.
 The Smalltalk-80 was a programming language which they developed the infrastructure and design for so windows could overlap on display screens, or formally known as Graphical User Interface (GUI).
-Adele presented the Smalltalk system to Steve Jobs who implemented many ideas in the alto into his Apple products.
-Therefore, Adele Goldberg is known as one of the famous women in technology who inspired Steve Jobs creation of the first Apple computer as without her, the Apple desktop environment may not look the way it does today.
+Adele presented the Smalltalk system to Steve Jobs who implemented many ideas in the Alto into his Apple products.
+Therefore, Adele Goldberg is known as one of the famous women in technology who inspired Steve Jobs creation of the first Apple computer as, without her, the Apple desktop environment may not look the way it does today.

-Katherine Johnson was born in 1918 in West Virginia and was one of 3 black students to attended West Virginias graduate college.
+Katherine Johnson was born in 1918 in West Virginia and died in 2020 in Virginia.
+She was one of 3 black students to attend West Virginia’s graduate college.
 In 1937 she received a B.S in Mathematics and French from the State School.
-After getting married and having a family, a relative told her about open positions at the all black computing section at the National Advisory Committee of Aeronautics (NACA) laboratory.
-The launch of the soviet satellite sputnik change history along with Kathrine Johnson’s life as she was the one who manually run the same equations through her desktop that the machine used to ensure that they were safe to go before take-off.
-This was a very big responsibility for Kathrine as the astronaut’s lives were in her hands and were not taking off until they received the signal from her.
+After getting married and having a family, a relative told her about open positions at the all-black computing section at the National Advisory Committee of Aeronautics (NACA) laboratory.
+The launch of the Soviet satellite Sputnik changed history along with Kathrine Johnson’s life as she was the one who manually ran the same equations through her desktop that the machine used to ensure that they were safe to go before take-off.
+This was a very big responsibility for Katherine as the astronaut’s lives were in her hands and were not taking off until they received the signal from her.
 The flight was a success and marked a turning point in the competition between the US and the Soviet Union in space.
-Kathrine is well known for this event and is one of the famous women in technology for co-authoring 26 research reports that provides mathematic equations for machines.
+Katherine is well known for this event and is one of the famous women in technology for co-authoring 26 research reports that provide mathematic equations for machines.

-Karen Jones was born in 1935 and died in 2007, she studied history and philosophy at Grinton college in Cambridgeshire from 1953 to 1956.
-In the 1960s she started to work on information retrieval (IR) and introduced the IDF term weighting which has been adopted by modern systems such as web search engines.
+Karen Jones was born in 1935 and died in 2007.
+She studied history and philosophy at Girton college, Cambridge from 1953 to 1956.
+In the 1960s she started to work on information retrieval (IR) and introduced the IDF term weighting, which has been adopted by modern systems such as web search engines.
 She was a major figure in setting standards for a large proportion of the work in natural language processing (NPL) in the US and other countries.
-She taught many PhD student in computer speech and language the diverse areas of NPL and IR.
+She taught many PhD students in computer speech and language the diverse areas of NPL and IR.
 She is well known for working on the IR and introducing the IDF term to produce natural language for the search engines that we use daily.

-Elizabeth was born in 1931 in West Virginia and was the first person in her family to attended University and receive undergraduate degree from the West Liberty State College.
-Whilst working towards her PhD in biochemistry she discovered her love for data compilations when working at her part time job.
+Elizabeth was born in 1931 in West Virginia, and was the first person in her family to attend University and receive an undergraduate degree from the West Liberty State College.
+Whilst working towards her PhD in biochemistry, she discovered her love for data compilations when working at her part-time job.
 She decided not to carry on her PhD and from 1972-1989 she was a director of the network information systems centre at the Stanford research institute.
 The institute oversaw internet addresses and if you wanted a domain, you would have to go to Elizabeth.
-The network information centre was like the prehistoric google and by the late 1980s the community had moved to the domain name system which helped lay the foundation for the modern internet.
+The network information centre was like the prehistoric google and by the late 1980s, the community had moved to the domain name system which helped lay the foundation for the modern internet.
 Elizabeth is well known for being one of the famous women in technology for helping the Stanford research institute transition to the domain name system and introducing the domain name protocol, she’s the one to thank for the dot coms, dot nets and dot govs used daily.